CS3219-AY2324S1/ay2324s1-course-assessment-g31/README.md

 ## Frontend
 - In the terminal, cd to the `frontend` directory, and type `yarn`.
 - Next type `yarn run dev` in the terminal in this same directory.
+- Access site at the specified url (http://localhost:8080/)